RasaHQ/financial-demo/data/nlu/nlu.md

  - I need it delivered faster
  - Can I get it faster
  - Can I get it sooner than that

+## intent:recent_transactions
+ - Show me my last 10 transactions
+ - Can you display my last 3 transactions
+ - What are the last 6 things I bought
+ - Show me my last 5 transactions
+ - What are my last 7 transactions

 ## intent:restart
  - I want to start over